Nosaka, Chiba

 Nosaka (野栄町, Nosaka-machi) was a town located in Sōsa District Chiba Prefecture, Japan.

+History

 Noda and Sakae villages were established on April 1, 1889, within Sōsa District, Chiba.
 The two villages merged on July 17, 1954, to form Nosaka Town.

+Merge

 On January 23, 2006, Nozaka was merged with the neighboring city of Yōkaichiba to create the city of Sōsa.